Can I revise my tax return after two years?

-Individuals and small businesses
+Individuals and tiny organisations

-For instance, if an individual received a notice of assessment was issued to an individual on 1November 2018, they would have until 31 October 2020 to lodge an amendment.
-This amendment period also applies to small business entities, which are broadly defined as those entities carrying on a business in the income year with an aggregated turnover in the previous year of less than $10 million.
+For instance, if an individual received a notice of assessment on 1 November 2018, they would have until 31 October 2020 to file an amendment.
+This amendment period also applies to small business entities, which are broadly defined as entities conducting business in the income year with a total turnover of less than $10 million in the prior year.

-How do I amend a tax return?
+How can I modify my tax return?